MAAV-Software/mission9-2022/docs/Onboarding.md

 - I recommend taking advantage of `rostopic list`, `rostopic show [name]`, and `rostopic echo [name]` to figure out what data you have access to!
 - If you're stuck, it's probably my fault for writing crappy documentation lol.
 So reach out to me!

+## Trajectory Following
+After completing simple waypoint following, you are ready to move on to trajectory following with ROS.
+At the end of this section you should be able to move the px4 drone in a more complicated pattern (i.e. in a circle, in an S pattern, etc).

+The way trajectory following works is actually pretty simple.
+There are basically two ways to go about it:

+1. `The carrot following algorithm` break down your desired path into many smaller, intermediate waypoints.
+You'll need to do some geometry for finding what the "heading direction" should be at that particular point.
+2. `Bézier curves` which you can learn about [here](https://en.wikipedia.org/wiki/B%C3%A9zier_curve).
+PX4 should have an automatic way to publish direct Bézier curves which you can learn about [here](https://docs.px4.io/v1.12/en/computer_vision/path_planning_interface.html).

+Additionally, you can have a pretty big impact on the flight "fluidity" by simply adjusting the range you consider close enough to the current waypoint.

+**Note: Successfully completing this part of the onboarding project would seriously improve the software stack so thank you for your work!!**

+## Simple Computer Vision
+Ask Drew, still working out some stuff.

 \
 \